pgorgolew/pgorgolew/README.md

 ### Hello! 👋

-My name is Paweł and I'm a 4th year student of Computer Science at AGH University of Science and Technology :school:\
+Graduated with Bachelor degree in Computer Science from the AGH University of Science and Technology :school:\
-Software Engineer with 2 years of commercial experience 🖥️
+Software Engineer with more than 2 years of commercial experience 🖥️

 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/pawe%C5%82-gorgolewski-56436a214/)